Overview to using Cloud and Browser-based platforms

 Z Open Editor and Zowe Explorer can be installed and used with various cloud or browser-based editing environments that utilize VS Code as the editor.
 Hosting development tools and editors in the Cloud can provide many advantages for developers as well as team leads and administrators, especially for hybrid z/OS development projects that bring together different technologies, require different skill sets and knowledge about development tools:

-- Eliminating the need for developers to install and configure all development tools locally: Instead of having every developer in a development organization install tools and prerequisites themselves on their own development machines one lead developer can produce one or many container images with all the prerequisites as well as configuration files that load the correct versions of tools and VS Code extensions that every developer can simply use to get a full development environment.
-This can save a lot of time, eliminate confusion about versions, ensures that everyone is on the same and latest versions as well as help developers that are not familiar with all the tools and prerequisites and how to correctly install and configure them.
+- Eliminate the need for developers to install and configure all development tools locally: Instead of having every developer in a development organization install tools and prerequisites themselves on their own development machines, one lead developer can produce one or many container images with all the prerequisites as well as configuration files that load the correct versions of tools and VS Code extensions that every developer can simply use to get a full development environment.
+This can save a lot of time, eliminate confusion about versions, ensures that everyone is on the same and latest versions as well as help developers who are not familiar with all the tools and prerequisites and how to correctly install and configure them.

 Quickstart tutorials

-The following examples show you how your can get started very quickly with some of the most popular Cloud-based environments from different vendors to evaluate if such solutions work for you.
+The following examples show you how you can get started very quickly with some of the most popular Cloud-based environments from different vendors to evaluate if such solutions work for you.
 There is more detailed guidance for our preferred solution, Red Hat OpenShift Dev Spaces, in several detailed pages of this documentation section as well.

 Red Hat Dev Spaces for OpenShift

 Our recommended cloud-based development environment is Red Hat OpenShift Dev Spaces that provides a cloud-based development environment that is fully integrated into Red Hat OpenShift.
-If you do not have access to an OpenShift cluster you can try Z Open Editor for free by signing up for a 30-day trial of the Red Hat Developer Sandbox.
+If you do not have access to an OpenShift cluster, you can try Z Open Editor for free by signing up for a 30-day trial of the Red Hat Developer Sandbox.
 We have a full tutorial for signing up and using Z Open Editor here.

 GitPod